 - Tip #5 - Put refills in your diary - as aged care courses show, you may be responsible for sorting out repeat medication for the seniors you look after.
 Keep important refill dates in your diary.
 You don't want to be the reason why emergency meds have to be requested, so clearly mark them in your schedule to make sure you make the requests on time.

 You're not going to find too many people over 70 not on any meds, so as an aged carer, organising pills is going to be part of things for most people you'll care for.
 Follow these five tips, however, and you'll significantly mitigate the chances of mistakes being made.

 Get Job Ready For Aged Care With OCA Short Courses:

-If you're considering a role in aged care in the near future, you can start applying for jobs quicker when you take CPD-accredited, videos-based aged care courses from OCA.
+If you're considering a role in aged care in the near future, you can start applying for jobs quicker when you take CPD-Endorsed, videos-based aged care courses from OCA.
 The online learning you'll find in our Job Ready Aged Care Bundle contains industry-led content that is super-relevant to the role, as it's created in conjunction with top experts from the sector who know what's in demand.

 Why study with OCA?
 Well, our students get the best and most engaging online education Australia can provide, and you get help from 1-to-1 mentoring and 24/7 tutorial support.
 Check out our Student Study Demothat lays everything out clearly for you to understand.